 REQ-NPN-FUN-05 The 3GPP management system shall have the capability to restrict the exposure of management capabilities and corresponding managed resources to vertical.

-REQ-NPN-FUN-06 The 3GPP management system shall have the capability to support management capabilities exposure, which includes management capabilities of network provisioning and performance assurance to the authorized NPN service consumer.
+REQ-NPN-FUN-06 The 3GPP management system shall have the capability to support management capabilities exposure, which includes management capabilities of network provisioning, fault supervision and performance assurance to the authorized NPN service consumer.